Updated September 25, 2020

 EI compassionate care and caregiving benefits

 EI compassionate care and caregiving benefits are paid to people who have to take time off work to provide care or support to a critically ill or injured person or someone needing end-of-life care.
-If the critically ill person requires care because of COVID-19, workers should consider applying for the Canada Emergency Response Benefit (see above) as it might be difficult to obtain a medical certificate at this time.

 To qualify for EI caregiving benefits, one must demonstrate that: